daniel5151/blog/content/post/wideNES.md

 The PPU has feature which allows games to mask-off the leftmost 8px of the background layer.
 It is activated by setting the 2nd bit of the PPUMASK register (address 0x2001).
 While many games use this feature, explaining _why_ they do so is outside of the scope of this article.

-Detecting if the mask is on is incredibly simple: wideNES simply watches the value of PPUMASK, and ignores the leftmost 8px whenever the 2nd bit of the register is set!
+Detecting if the mask is on is incredibly simple: wideNES simply watches the value of PPUMASK, and ignores the leftmost 8px whenever the 2nd bit of the register is set.

 Implementing this simple rule seemed to fix _SMB3_: